jrtnq514/date-util/README.md

 Date formatter element for Polymer

 ##Usage
 *Note: You may use the date formatter element as an html tag or in javascript.
-For either if no format is provided the default format ("MM/dd/yyyy H:mm:ss.zzz") will be used.*
+For either, if no format is provided the default format ("MM/dd/yyyy H:mm:ss.zzz") will be used.*

 ####In html
 Using default format